ERC-Karst/openkarst/docs/examples.md

 ## Boundary conditions

-openKARST currently accepts the following boundary conditions via methods: (1) constant water depths, (2) constant flow rate, (3) ramping flow rate, (4) free outfall via critical depth.
+openKARST currently accepts the following boundary conditions and source/sink terms via methods: (1) constant water depths, (2) constant flow rate, (3) ramping flow rate, (4) free outfall via critical depth and (5) source/sink terms such as rainfall.
 Application of (1) and (2) is demonstrated in the working examples on single nodes.
+Application of (5) the source/sink term (rainfall) is demonstrated in the analytical solutions that can be found on the Zenodo directory.
+Note, that this type of source/sink term is currently only supported for channel type geometries.
 Setting multiple nodes as boundaries is also possible via the set_boundary_conditions() method:

 ```python
 inflow_boundary_nodes = {10: 0.1, 15: 0.5, 26: 0.3}